 Step 6: Document Your Learnings and Build a Playbook

 At the end of each month, run a 30-minute team debrief.
 Answer: what hook types drove highest CTR, what personas had lowest CAC, what narrative resonates best for retention, which format (video vs image) scaled fastest.
 Document these patterns.
 Over 3-6 months these patterns become your creative playbook, a repeatable formula that beats 80% of your random tests.
 This is how mature teams compound creative improvement month over month.
+For video ads specifically, analyze whether video ad formats that drive engagement outperformed static intros, as they typically deliver 40-60% better results for mobile apps.

 Rank all concepts by ROAS, CTR, and CAC